So I just got a smart alecky little email from somebody saying, hey, Rush, anything about the ports deal in the news today?

 Ask the family if they'd be willing to hold the open press conversion town hall meeting in their yard, on their front porch, or even in their homes.

-The Democrats are going to run against Bush.
+So this election cycle, and we've known this, the Democrats are going to run against Bush.

 Bush is not on the ballot.

-It's all on the military.
+it's all on the military.

 They tried putting John Kerry back in battle fatigues in the 2004 race, and we see what happened.